 Cardinal Jorge Arturo Medina Estevez, introducing the New Rite for Exorcisms to the press in 1999, responds to the conflict this way [ref]:

 ... exorcism is one thing, and psychoanalysis is another.
 If the exorcist has any doubt about the mental health of the possessed, he should consult an expert ...
 It often happens that simple people confuse somatic problems with diabolical influence, but not everything can be attributed to the devil.

 The ultimate question remains, "Does exorcism help people or harm people?"
 It is difficult to come by documentation of any outcomes of official Roman Catholic exorcisms, harmful or beneficial.
 This is by design: According to the official rite, exorcisms are supposed to be low-key -- not necessarily secret, but not performed in public or in front of press representatives -- so that the ritual does not become a "show."
 Results are not to be published, whether the exorcism is a success or a failure.

 There is considerable documentation, however, of the harmful outcomes of exorcisms performed outside the Catholic Church.
 One widely reported incident took place in June 2005 in Tanacu, Romania.
 A priest and several nuns in a Romanian Orthodox convent believed that Maricia Irina Cornici, a 23-year-old nun who lived in the convent, was possessed.
 So they carried out an exorcism ritual: They tied her to a cross, pushed a towel into her mouth and left her alone without food and water.
 The intent was to drive out the demon inhabiting her body.
 Cornici died after three days.
 Officials believe the young woman had schizophrenia.

 To learn more about the case, see CBSNews.com: Nun Dies After Convent Exorcism.

-For more information on exorcism and related topics, check out the links on the next page.
+For more information on exorcism and related topics, check out the links below.